AlgoLab/pso-cancer-evolution/README.md

   - 3/4 of total iterations (if iterations given in input)
   - stuck on a fitness value (if iterations not given in input)

+For the entire execution, when stuck in a local optimum, some random operation will be performed on every tree, in order to exit it.

 The particles stop when:
   - they reach maxtime
   - they reach total iterations (if iterations given in input)